lomtjjz/bdslib/docs/pqueue.md

 ## Very important information

+- Priority queue is implemented on binary heap resulting in `O(logn)` complexity for insertion/deletion and `O(1)` complexity for retrieving the first element.
 - The queue stores pointers, not the pointed data.
 The queue will never try to access the data.
 - **Allocating and freeing memory is up to the caller!**